One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Conclusions

 Once the effective potential is constructed, we apply a renormalization process by imposing the conditions (\ref{Recond}).
-We find that the model exhibits no divergences; therefore, the introduction of counterterms is not required.
-This means that the effective potential is renormalized.
-As mentioned in section \ref{sec3.1}, the absence of divergences is due to the shape of the spectral solution containing the eigenvalues obtained through the WKB method.
-Furthermore, we find that vacuum stability is achieved only with the trivial minimum-state solution $\Psi_0=0$, even in the presence of roughness and temperature terms.
+Within to the spectral $\zeta$-function framework together with the applied renormalization process, and the adiabatic regime that restricts this problem to an analysis of smoothly varying surface deformations, we find that the resulting one-loop effective potential is finite and no additional counterterms are required.
+We emphasize that the present result should not be interpreted as an implication of the absence of ultraviolet counterterms, but rather as a consequence of the regularization methods and the adiabatic approximations applied in this model.
+Furthermore, we find that vacuum stability is achieved only with the trivial minimum-state solution $\Psi_0=0$, even in the presence of smooth roughness and temperature terms.
 The condition $V''_{\text{eff}}>0$ is guaranteed by the positivity of the coupling constant, $g>0$, as well as by the perturbative nature of the roughness and the rapid decay of the temperature-dependent contributions.
-Our central results are the Casimir energy density and the topological mass at one-loop, and their explicit dependence on the roughness function and finite temperature, expressed as general results in Eqs. (\ref{CasEn}) and (\ref{mT}).
-The presence of these geometric deviations modifies the known results by introducing corrections that shift the spectrum compared to the ideal case of smooth plates.
+Our central results are the Casimir energy density and the topological mass at one-loop, and their explicit dependence on the smooth roughness function and finite temperature, expressed in Eqs. (\ref{CasEn}) and (\ref{mT}).
+The thermal contribution was analyzed in the regime $\xi M\gg1$ and $\xi\gg a$, where the perturbative treatment of the lowest eigenvalues is justified.
+The presence of these geometric deviations modifies the known results by introducing corrections that shift the spectrum compared to the ideal case of flat plates.
 Furthermore, the explicit form for the Casimir energy density and the topological mass in this limit reveals that roughness introduces additional correction terms with different orders in power, while thermal effects become negligible due to the exponential decay of the corresponding terms.
-In the limit where roughness is negligible, i.e., $\mathcal{N}=1$ (see Eq. (\ref{mTsin})), our model accurately reproduces the well-known results reported in \cite{Toms:1979ij}, thus supporting the consistency of the proposed generalization.
+In the limit where roughness is negligible, i.e., $\mathcal{N}=1$ (see Eq. (\ref{mTsin})), our model accurately reproduces the well-known results reported in \cite{Toms:1979ij}, thus supporting the consistency of the proposed analysis.